Member Organizations

 Audit Oversight Arrangements

-APAB is responsible for registration of statutory auditors and audit firms; as well as quality assurance (QA) reviews for both public interest entities (PIEs) and non-PIEs; and investigation and discipline (I&D) of statutory auditors/firms or PIEs.
-All statutory auditors and audit firms that perform statutory audits in Austria are subject to quality reviews at least every six years.
-Auditors of public interest entities are subject to quality reviews at least once every three years.
-APAB is a member of the International Forum of Independent Audit Regulators and the Committee of European Auditing Oversight Bodies.
+APAB is responsible for the registration of statutory auditors and audit firms, conducting quality assurance (QA) reviews, and overseeing investigation and disciplinary (I&D) systems.
+All statutory auditors and audit firms performing mandatory audits in Austria are subject to quality assurance reviews at least every six years, while auditors of public interest entities (PIEs) are subject to reviews at least every three years.

 -